CNMF-Puzzles/CNMF-Puzzles/2023-04-Math-Awareness-Month/README.md

 ## CNMF Math Awareness Month Crypto Challenge

 ## All primary challenges have been released!
-Finish those hard puzzles or standby with all of your solutions until 26 April for the finale challenge!
+Finish those hard puzzles or standby with all of your solutions until 27 April for the finale challenge!
+Getting the Finale all set has taken a moment but we will be releasing it shortly.
+Thank you for you patience and in the meantime keep cracking at those unfinished challenges!

 ### Challenges:
 * Challenge 01